The Myths of Mathematical Platonism

 The standard Platonist claim is that mathematical entries ‘exist’ in some non-physical sense, completely independently of any language or definition.
-See also Platonism and Platonism’s Logical Blunder.
+See also Platonism, Platonism’s Logical Blunder, Numbers, chairs and unicorns and the posts Moderate Platonism and Descartes’ Platonism.

 The origin of the myths of Platonism might be attributed to the usage in mathematics of expressions such as “there exists an x that satisfies the condition …”, where the word ‘exists’ is used in the same way as when it is used to refer to the physical existence of physical objects.
 Many Platonists claim that one is thereby inferring the actual non-physical ‘existence’ of something by the use of the word ‘exists’.
-(Footnote: See, for example, the introduction to the book: A Subject with No Object: Strategies for nominalistic interpretation of mathematics, Burgess, John P. & Gideon Rosen, Clarendon Press, 1997, ISBN: 9780198250128 A Subject with No Object: Details) But there is no inherent need to use a term such as ‘exists’.
-One could equally well use an expression such as, “it is possible for there to be an x that satisfies the condition …”, and where the domain of x is simply a specified set of symbol sequences of the language in question.
+(Footnote: See, for example, the introduction to the book: A Subject with No Object: Strategies for nominalistic interpretation of mathematics, Burgess, John P. & Gideon Rosen, Clarendon Press, 1997, ISBN: 9780198250128 A Subject with No Object: Details ) But there is no inherent need to use a term such as ‘exists’.
+One could equally well use an expression such as, “it is possible for an x to satisfy the condition …”, and where the domain of x is simply a specified set of symbol sequences of the language in question.

 Clearly, since the postulated Platonist entities cannot have any physical form, the only way to argue for the ‘existence’ of such entities is by language.
 This is quite different to the case of a reference in language to a physical entity, where the existence of a physical entity can be established by physical means.